 and every direction is met with stalls, blocks and defeat,

-when the way up is not up; when it is, you can't get to your feet.
+where the way up is not up.
+When it is you can't get to your feet.

-That's what hope is.
-Rough resignation disguised as "I'd rather,"
+That's hope, rough resignation disguised as "I'd rather,"

-promises wearing gowns of maybes, tomorrows that never happen;
+promises wearing gowns of maybes, tomorrows never repeat,

 Change ain't hope.
-Has no use for it, and if it did, it can't wait that long.
+Has no use for it.
+If it did, it can't wait that long.

 Change is a nag that says " Nothing has happened and probably won't,